YottaDB/YDBDoc/MessageRecovery/errors.rst

 SETREG2RESYNC, Setting resync sequence number xxxx to region sequence number yyyy for database zzzz

-MUPIP Information: This displays that resync sequence number xxxx is being set to region sequence number yyyy for database zzzz, because the journal file had crash field set and update was disabled.
+MUPIP Information: This displays that the resync sequence number xxxx is being set to a region sequence number yyyy for database zzzz, because the journal file had crash field set and update was disabled.

 Action: -